 The Test, set by Richard Reeves, director of Demos:

 Creating more equitable models of the firm is a key route to empowering people in the work place.
 If this was really a political priority, it ought to possible to quadruple the paltry 2 per cent of UK firms that are currently employee-owned.
 By 2014, a progressive government should use a range of tax incentives, advice support and venture capital funding to increase the current figure by at least four fold to 8 per cent of the economy.

 6. Are the poor richer?

 ‘Recapitalising the poor’ is the totemic project of progressive conservatism.
 Labour’s policies such as the Child Trust Fund and Savings Gateway have shared this goal but have failed to reverse the inequality in ownership of wealth in Britain.
 An obvious benchmark for a progressive government must be that steps to redress have been taken.

 The Test, set by Phillip Blond, director of Respublica:

 In 2003 the bottom 50 per cent of the population owned 1per cent of the nation’s wealth; by the end of the next parliament a progressive government should have at least doubled this.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.